Form SSA-44 Instructions

 Unfortunately, the Social Security Administration cannot accept electronic versions of this form.
 You must bring your completed SSA-44 to your local Social Security office for consideration.

 Yes.
 If the Social Security Administration processes your request for consideration, then your new Part B and Part D premiums will be retroactively applied to the beginning of the year.
+If IRMAA payments were deducted from Social Security benefits, then you should receive an additional payment.

 No. You can complete this form yourself, or with the assistance of an SSA representative.
 There is no reason you should feel compelled to pay someone to complete this form for you.